AT&T's purchased Pacific Telesis in 1996.

 This heralded a vision of future mobility centered on blanket connectivity across different standards and technologies—an expectation that has since become commonplace for tens of millions of Americans with smartphones, tablets and laptops.

-The Wayport acquisition gave AT&T control over 20,000 hotspot locations to pair with its rapidly expanding 3G/4G network, laying important groundwork to make the company a seamless connectivity gateway across fixed and mobile platforms.
+The Wayport acquisition gave AT&T control over 20,000 hotspot locations to pair for its 3G/4G network.

-AT&T's $944 million acquisition of Centennial Communications in 2008 delivered a valuable boost to the company's wireless lineup in key markets like Louisiana and Mississippi.
+AT&T's $944 million acquisition of Centennial Communications in 2008 helped them expand coverage into Louisiana and Mississippi.

 While small next to earlier blockbuster deals for the likes of BellSouth, Centennial's roughly 450,000 mobile subscribers represented an attractive asset as competition intensified among national carriers and rural network operators faced high costs keeping pace.